Healthier Catering Commitment

 What benefits does the award have for you?

 The scheme is continuously promoted to increase public awareness.
 You will be given a window sticker to promote your award on your premises.
-A list of award holders will also appear on the council website, which is regularly accessed by the general public.
+A list of award holders will also appear on the ALEHM website, which is regularly accessed by the general public.
+Free nutritional advice will be given to you by one of our Environmental Health Officers.
 Caterers in the past have also found that the award helped to: